Ray Bussard: Coaching focus

 Ray's specialty as a swim coach was in developing sprinters.
 He defined sprinting as controlled quickness, stressing fast turns and starts, which made his swimmers difficult to beat in short distance events, and short course pools.
 His flip-turns were such a unique and precise innovation, they became known as "Tennessee turns".
 Though he believed in thorough practices, he focused more on technique than overdistance training alone which was becoming more popular in the 1970s.
 Team building was a focus, and he cared greatly about details, encouraging his swimmers to shave their heads before important meets.

 While at Tennessee, he was twice named the NCAA's Swimming Coach of the Year (1972 and 1978), and his Volunteers won the NCAA Swimming Championships in 1978.
-His University of Tennessee teams completed a 178-20 record during his Coaching years.
-When including his High School coaching, his overall career record was a 252-30 in dual meets with a particularly noteworthy winning percentage of .926.
+His University of Tennessee teams completed a 178–20 record during his coaching years.
+When including his high school coaching, his overall career record was a 252–30 in dual meets with a particularly noteworthy winning percentage of .926.
 His most accomplished swimmers included two-time 1976 gold medalist Matt Vogel, and 1975 two-time World Championship gold medalist Andy Coan.
 He also coached 1972 gold medalist David Edgar and his successor as Tennessee Coach, All American John Trembley, who were both exceptional sprinters.

-Bussard served as a coach for the USA at the 1984 Los Angeles Olympics, where he was a sprint coach, and 1979 and 1983 Pan American Games as well as the 1979 Pan Pacific Games.
+Bussard served as a coach for the US at the 1984 Los Angeles Olympics, where he was a sprint coach, and 1979 and 1983 Pan American Games as well as the 1979 Pan Pacific Games.